IntersectMBO/cardano-base/cardano-config/defaults/README.md

 Comparing the published mainnet/preview/preprod configs, the variants above cover all the differences this library parses, **except**:

-- `LedgerDB.SnapshotInterval` differs (mainnet/preprod 4320, preview 864).
-It is
-  not yet captured as a `Storage` variant because the base default uses the `Mithril` snapshot policy rather than an explicit interval; whether the per-network interval still applies under `Mithril` needs confirming before adding a `Storage.variants/Storage.preview.json`.
 - `MaxKnownMajorProtocolVersion` (present in mainnet/testnet config files) is intentionally **not parsed**.
 The node's own parser (`Cardano.Node.Configuration.POM`) does not read this key either — it only